ChrstphrHll/npc_gen/students/Jacoby Maeraddyth.md

 ---
 ### Description
 - 2nd year Goliath Monk in Burk
-- curly strawberry blond hair that's braided with pink ribbon (med), Pale Brown eyes, and Light skin
+- short wavy brunette hair that's plain, Pale Brown eyes, and Light skin
 - Is Conservative and Invisible, and has Integrity as their ideal

 ### Organizations